IAliceBobI/sy-tomato-plugin/README.md

 # Changelog

+## 2024-09-08

+* The logic for traversing daily notes has been improved and is more reasonable.

 ## 2024-09-02

 * Miscellaneous: `Alt+Shift+A`, can locate the backlinks of a specified block, as well as virtual forward links